 Sometimes I wonder—is he wise or ignorant?
 If I could limit my perception to his doggified brain, would I choose to do so, if it meant being happy?

-I sit on the couch, watching as he eats.
-Once he’s finished, he runs over and paws my knee, eyes brimming with please-gimme-eatos urgency (eatos is dog-speak for food, in my mind).
+I sit on the couch, watching him eat.
+Once he’s done, he runs over and paws my knee, eyes brimming with please-gimme-eatos urgency (eatos is dog-speak for food, in my mind).

 Back to the kitchen.
 This time, I pull out a rawhide.
 He whines loudly in anticipation.